Porter Ridge High School is an AP Capstone School!

-The Advanced Placement testing program offers students an opportunity to earn college credit upon successfully completely an AP exam in a given subject.
-PRHS offers a number of AP classes that prepare students to sit for AP exams in May.
-These exams are scored on a 5-point scale with a 1 as the lowest grade and a 5 as the highest.
-Traditionally, AP students scoring a 3, 4, or 5 could receive some degree of college credit at the college they attended.
+The Advanced Placement testing program offers students an opportunity to earn college credit upon successfully completing an AP exam in a given subject.
+PRHS provides a number of AP classes that prepare students to sit for AP exams in May.
+These exams are scored on a 5-point scale, with a 1 as the lowest grade and a 5 as the highest.
+Traditionally, AP students scoring a 3, 4, or 5 could receive some college credit at the college they attended.
 However, a score of 3 no longer guarantees a student college credit; be sure to consult the course catalog of the college or university in question to see what scores will earn you credit.